-Obviously, the cost of a lesson every week varies wildly depending on location, quality of tuition, length of class, number of other students, but just shy of $100 for a one off fee is going to be pretty hard to beat.
+Obviously, the cost of a lesson every week varies wildly depending on location, quality of tuition, length of the class, number of other students, but just shy of $100 for a one-off fee is going to be pretty hard to beat.

 As mentioned, Jamorama has two options: a free one, for which you’ll never have to pay anything, and a paid version with a one-off fee of $99.95.

 I feel like this is quite a jump, especially for kids without much money.
 I can’t help but feel like a freemium model, with gradual increases to more content, or at least a pay monthly option would be more appropriate.
 In saying that, I’d question the life cycle of the additional features available for the paid version.
 I’m not convinced that it would keep a budding guitarist busy for even a year.

 The main feature of Jamorama is the lessons they have available.
 They start with pretty basic stuff like chords, and some basic guitar maintenance.

 Each course is split into a number of parts, labelled as weeks, with the idea that you should complete one section per week to complete that course.
 For example, the first course is called Beginner Guitar Method – Stage 1.
 It provides materials for you to take over five weeks.
 The course materials are a combination of instructional videos, and PDFs for you to download or print.